jjloomis/adobe-indesign-basics/creating-a-shape.md

 1. Click and hold the [Shape tool](/drawing-and-type-tools.md) in the Toolbar.
 2. In the fly-out menu, choose an **ellipse**, **rectangle**, or **polygon**.
 3. Click and drag to create the shape on your document.
-To create a square, circle, or polygon with equally-sized sides, hold Shift \(on keyboard\) as you click and drag.
+To create a square, circle, or polygon with equidistant sides, press and hold **Shift** on your keyboard as you click and drag.

 ## Manually enter values